XabirHK/roadsurfer-case/README.md

 you will find the sql in /database directory

 ### RUN DOCKER
-My system is windows and for docker i have to windows builtin linux WSL which is bit problematic at the moment
+My system is windows and for docker I have to use windows builtin linux WSL which is bit problematic at the moment

 I will try to update docker when it is fixed